CodeGehlot/100-days-of-code/log.md

 First two questions were easy to solve using all the previous lessons and for the last part of question I was not able to come to terms so I looked into the solution and then it did make sense

-**Thoughts**: Will still come back to it and work on it again and try to make sense
+**Thoughts**: Will still come back to it and work on it again and try to make sense.

 ### Day 5: September 10th, Friday